NCEAS/metacat/docs/user/metacat/source/configuration.rst

 ~~~~~~~~~~~~~~~~~~~
 Customizing the look and feel of Metacat's web interface is done via skins or
 MetacatUI themes, however as of Version 2.2.0, skins have been deprecated.
-Use MetacatUI themes instead.
+Use MetacatUI themes instead - see :doc:`themes`.
 Themes can be deployed separately from the
 Metacat server allowing easier independent user interface customization.

 MetacatUI Themes